-15 The role of Governors
+14 The Role of Governors

-Whilst the day-to-day administration of academic and financial matters is conducted by the Headteacher and the members of the Senior Leadership Team respectively, the Governors are responsible for the overall strategic development and wellbeing of the School, its pupils and its staff.
-The Governors' responsibilities extend to planning and developing the improvement of the school's standards to the optimum within the constraints of available resources, and to monitoring those standards to ensure that they are effectively maintained.
+Whilst the day-to-day administration of academic and financial matters is conducted by the Headteacher and members of the Senior Leadership Team respectively.
+The school's governors are responsible for the overall strategic development and wellbeing of the School, its pupils and its staff.
+The governors' responsibilities extend to planning and developing the improvement of the school's standards to the optimum within the constraints of available resources, and to monitoring those standards to ensure that they are effectively maintained.

 This role includes developing and implementing the various policies which are necessary for the achievement of the vision and aims as set out in this document.
-Those policies are communicated through the Headteacher to the Class Teachers and Teaching Assistants via the Early Years Co-ordinator, and to parents and carers through the Early Years Foundation Stage Policy.
+Those policies are communicated through the Headteacher to the Class Teachers and Teaching Assistants via the Early Years Coordinator, and to parents and carers through the Early Years Foundation Stage Policy.